buildpacks/spec/buildpack.md

 #### Order Resolution

-During detection, an order definition MUST be resolved into individual buildpack implementations.
+During detection, an order definition MUST be resolved into individual component buildpacks.

 The resolution process MUST follow this pattern:

 Where:
 - O and P are buildpack orders.
-- A through H are buildpack implementations.
+- A through H are component buildpacks.

 Given: